Destinations

 Bosnia and Herzegovina

-Bosnia and Herzegovina (Bosna i Hercegovina), often referred to as Bosnia, lies in the western Balkans, bordered by Croatia, Serbia, and Montenegro, with a short stretch of Adriatic coastline.
+Bosnia and Herzegovina (Bosna i Hercegovina), often called Bosnia, lies in the western Balkans.
+It borders Croatia, Serbia, and Montenegro and has a short Adriatic coastline near Neum.

 Bulgaria

-Bulgaria (Republika Bŭlgariya), officially the Republic of Bulgaria, lies in Southeast Europe, bordered by Romania, Serbia, North Macedonia, Greece, Turkey, and the Black Sea.
+Bulgaria (Republika Bŭlgariya), officially the Republic of Bulgaria, lies in Southeast Europe.
+It borders Romania, Serbia, North Macedonia, Greece, Turkey, and the Black Sea.

 Croatia

-Croatia (Republika Hrvatska) is located in Southeast Europe along the Adriatic Sea, bordered by Slovenia, Hungary, Serbia, Bosnia and Herzegovina, and Montenegro.
+Croatia (Republika Hrvatska) is located in Southeast Europe along the Adriatic Sea.
+It borders Slovenia, Hungary, Serbia, Bosnia and Herzegovina, and Montenegro.

 Czechia